 My first tip definitely applies here.
 Right now I have Amazon Prime (a Christmas gift I received last year that I likely won’t get to keep after it expires), but during Prime-less Christmases of the past, I’d load up my shopping cart and just wait.
 I’d log in every day and see if there were any big changes on pricing.
 When I saw something had dropped in price significantly, I jumped on it.

 Decide what it is you want to buy your friends and family, then look around for the best price.
-Make sure you take a look at Amazon, too.
+Definitely make sure you take a look at Amazon.
 There’s a good chance it’ll be worth it.

 There’s nothing wrong with keeping an eye out for good deals and taking advantage of them!
 I happened to go to a local farm/feed store the other day to buy dog food and one ton of pellets for our pellet stove (a very expensive trip…) and they were having a sale on their tools.
-I still needed stocking stuffers for Hubby, so I jumped on it and bought a couple.
+I still needed stocking stuffers for Hubby, so I bought a couple small things for him.
 High quality tools that were 50% off.

 Now these are items I’d already planned to buy.
 I was just waiting for the best opportunity.
 Don’t buy stuff you don’t need just because it’s on sale, but do buy things you need when they are on sale!